TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Top-levelObjects/Index.rst

          *Array of strings*

    Description
-         With this you can include php-files with function libraries for use in your includescript in TYPO3.
+         With this you can include PHP files with function libraries for use in your include script in TYPO3.

-         Please see the PAGE-object, which has the same property.
+         Please see the PAGE object, which has the same property.

 .. container:: table-row